RiverHornet3209/vgui.css/README.md

 To use, install the `styles` folder onto your server, and add the `<link>` line to your HTML file, changing the path if necessary.

 See `demo_greensteam.html` for example usage.
-Semantics are exactly the same for blacksteam.
+Semantics are exactly the same for blacksteam and greysteam.

 To edit the styles, use [`lessc`](http://lesscss.org/usage/) on specific files or leave the [less-watch-compiler](https://www.npmjs.com/package/less-watch-compiler) process running: `less-watch-compiler --main-file greensteam/greensteam.less styles styles`, in the root folder.